Open-Agriculture/AgIsoStack-plus-plus/CONTRIBUTING.md

 	* No `using namespace` directives are allowed in header files
 	* Constructors with a single parameter shall be marked `explicit`
 	* Where possible, append `const` to functions that do not modify class member variables
-	* Where possible, delcare variables as `constexpr` if their value can be determined at compile time
+	* Where possible, declare variables as `constexpr` if their value can be determined at compile time
 	* Only those characters specified in the C++ Language Standard basic source character set shall be used in the source code except within the text of a wide string.
 	* In general, prefer C++ over C, though exceptions may be granted if needed
 	* This list of style items is not exhaustive, and some best practices such as include guards will also be checked in our PR reviews.
 * Doxygen should compile with no warnings when run at the root of the project with the command `doxygen doxyfile`
 * Absolutely no code shall be added that is under a more strict license than MIT or which has not had conditions met to be distributed under our license
 * Builds must pass the compilation github action
-* C++14 or earlier is required to help provide the maximum compatibility to all "modern" compilers
+* Only features present in C++14 can be used to help provide the maximum compatibility to all "modern" compilers
+* Aim for 80% code coverage on new code, but prioritize effective high-quality tests over achieving this percentage.

 These rules are not meant to be exclusionary or difficult to follow.
 Our only goal is to maximize the code quality in the project.
 It's also OK if you miss some of these items in your PR on your first or second try, we'll help you get your PR up to this standard.
-We want your contibutions!
+We want your contributions!

 ## Setting up a Development Environment With GUI